pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_createextensiondevice.md

 ### -field hExtension [out]

-A handle to the user-mode driver's extension device.
-The Direct3D runtime uses this handle to identify the extension device in subsequent calls.
+A handle to the extension device.
+The user-mode driver creates this handle.
+The Direct3D runtime uses it to identify the extension device in subsequent calls.

 ## -remarks